Senate panel subpoenas federal prisons director to testify

 Ossoff and Sen. Ron Johnson, the committee’s top Republican, said the subpoena was issued after the Justice Department refused to make Carvajal available to testify voluntarily.

-Spokespeople for the Bureau of Prisons and for the Justice Department did not immediately respond to requests for comment.
+The department said it was “committed to focusing” Carvajal’s last days on preparing for Peters to take over and said having him prepare for a congressional hearing days before Peters takes control of the agency would be distracting.

+“As the Department has previously explained to the Subcommittee, we believe that preparation for testimony just five business days before this critical leadership transition may distract Director Carvajal’s time and attention away from this goal,” the Justice Department’s statement said.
+“Nevertheless, we continue to work with the Subcommittee to find an agreeable solution.”

-Carvajal, a Trump administration holdover, has been at the center of myriad crises within the federal prison system.
+Carvajal has been at the center of myriad crises within the federal prison system.
 His tumultuous tenure included the rampant spread of coronavirus inside federal prisons, a failed response to the pandemic, dozens of escapes, deaths and critically low staffing levels that have hampered responses to emergencies.

 The committee’s investigation has included examination of abuse, misconduct and corruption both at the U.S. Penitentiary in Atlanta — Osoff’s home state — and more broadly in the federal prison system.